 Columbia Missourian Digital Print Archive (collection of print newspapers only)

-Columbia Daily Tribune (digital web version - requires a subscription)
+Columbia Daily Tribune (digital web version - requires a subscription, but you get three free articles per month)

 Internet Archive's TV News Archive - is a free service provided as a way to enhance the capabilities of journalists, scholars, teachers, librarians, civic organizations and other engaged citizens.
 It repurposes closed captioning to enable users to search, quote and borrow from the Internet Archive’s collection of 500,000+ US TV news broadcasts aired since 2009.